Canner/WrenAI/wren-ai-service/eval/README.md

 - Install [Just](https://github.com/casey/just?tab=readme-ov-file#packages) to run the evaluation framework commands.
 - Set up the [Langfuse](https://cloud.langfuse.com) account and get the API key and secret.
 Fill in the `.env.dev` file with the key and secret.
+- Execute `make dev-up` to start the necessary development services.

 ## Dataset Curation